y5EhmwuZUD/MarkerPatch/README.md

 Enable with `GyroEnabled = 1` in `MarkerPatch.ini`.

-> **Note**: Gyro aiming is only active during normal gameplay and not supported in zero-gravity sections and other special sequences.
+> **Note**: Gyro aiming is only active during normal gameplay and not supported in zero-gravity sections.

 > **Note**: If you experience gyro drift, place the controller on a stable surface for a few seconds to calibrate.